RHay6868/pz-mods-spiffo-suit-more-colors/README.md

 ---

-## 📜 License & Permissions
+## ⚠️ License & Permissions

+This mod is provided **for reference and personal use only**.
 Do not copy, modify, redistribute, or repackage this mod without **explicit permission** from the creator.
-This includes distribution on or off Steam, inclusion in other mods or modpacks, or modified versions.

 **Workshop ID**: 2792074336
 **Mod ID**: SpiffoSuitsColors